On the Hedging of Options On Exploding Exchange Rates: Change of measure with a nonnegative local martingale

-Changing the probability measure often reduces the computational effort necessary for the derivation of expected values.
-For instance, in Mathematical Finance, the price of a contingent claim is often computed through expressing its payoff in a different unit, the so-called ''num\'eraire,'' changing the measure accordingly, and computing the expected payoff under the new measure.
-However, an essential assumption for the application of Girsanov's theorem, which handles the change of measure, is that the putative density process of the new measure follows martingale dynamics.
-In this section, we illustrate that it is sufficient if this process is only a nonnegative local martingale, possibly hitting zero.
-The mathematical tool we rely on is the so-called F\"ollmer measure, developed in the 1970s for changes of measures with nonnegative supermartingales; see \citet{F1972}.

-The Mathematical Finance literature has utilized the F\"ollmer measure in order to develop a better understanding of strictly positive, local martingales in the context of arbitrage and bubbles; see for example \citet{DS_Bessel}, \citet{PP}, \citet{FK}, \citet{Ruf_hedging}, and \citet{KKN_local}.
+The Mathematical Finance literature has utilized the techniques developed by F\"ollmer \cite{F1972} and Meyer \cite{M} to construct probability measures with a strict local martingale as density process; mostly in the context of arbitrage and bubbles; see, for example, Delbaen and Schachermayer \cite{DS_Bessel}, Pal and Protter \cite{PP}, Fernholz and Karatzas \cite{FK}, Ruf \cite{Ruf_hedging}, and, parallel to this work, Kardaras et al.~\cite{KKN_local}.
 Here, we slightly extend this literature by allowing the local martingale to hit zero.
-On the other side, true martingales possibly hitting zero as Radon-Nikodym derivatives have been studied by \citet{Schoenbucher_2000} within the area of Credit Risk. \citet{Schoenbucher_2000} terms the corresponding measure a ``survival measure.''
+On the other side, true martingales, possibly hitting zero, as density processes have been studied by Sch\"onbucher \cite{Schoenbucher_2000} within the area of Credit Risk.
+Sch\"onbucher \cite{Schoenbucher_2000} terms the corresponding measure a ``survival measure.''
 We extend this direction of research by allowing the change of measure being determined by a local martingale only.